bilal-the-dev/Discord-to-discord-self-bot-forwarder/README.md

 - `blocked_words` (optional): Array of words block messages to not go through the self-bot.
 - `remove_discord_links` (optional): Set to `true` to remove Discord invite links from messages.
 - `remove_everyone_ping` (optional): Set to `true` to remove everyone ping from messages.
-- `remove_channels` (optional): Sometimes when message contain channel from source, the channel appear as #Unknowm.
+- `remove_channels` (optional): Sometimes when message contain channel from source, the channel appear as #Unknown.
+Set this to `true` to remove them.
+- `remove_roles` (optional): Sometimes when message contain roles from source, the role appear as #Unknown-role.
 Set this to `true` to remove them.
 - `custom_names` (optional): Lets say, John and Abraham are sending message on source.
 While you have set webhook name to `Forwarder` but you wanna distinguish on your server between John and Abraham.
 Set this property as object below.

 ```json